Thriving on Country

 The Project

-Working with the WASC, the Woorabinda Rangers, and technical experts Neilly Group Engineering, we’ve created a plan to repair four gullies and two streambank locations across Woorabinda Shire.
-This collaboration helps to both repair the land and improve cultural connection with Country.
+From 2023-2024 Greening Australia worked with the WASC, the Woorabinda Rangers, and technical experts Neilly Group Engineering to rehabilitate gullies and prevent erosion on Ghungalu/Ghangalu Country.
+This collaboration aimed to help repair the land as well as supporting cultural connection with Country.

 Traditional understanding of the Australian landscape is invaluable and necessary for providing insights into the needs of Country.
 Combining this knowledge with modern engineering ensures that the repair works are resilient and continue to support the ongoing repair of gullies and streambanks over time.

-The Woorabinda Healing Country and Gully Remediation Program is funded through the Queensland Government’s $33.5 million Reef Assist program under the Queensland Reef Water Quality Program and delivered by Greening Australia’s Reef Aid team in partnership with Woorabinda Aboriginal Shire Council.
+The Woorabinda Healing Country and Gully Remediation Program has been funded through the Queensland Government’s $33.5 million Reef Assist program under the Queensland Reef Water Quality Program and delivered by Greening Australia’s Reef Aid team in partnership with Woorabinda Aboriginal Shire Council.

 For more information, please feel free to send us an online query.